AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer-decisioning/tabs/api-reference.md

 ```

 * _decisionScopes_ is an array of decision scopes for which propositions need updating.
-* _xdm_ is a dictionary containing additional xdm formatted data to be attached to the Experience Event.
+* _xdm_ is a dictionary containing additional XDM formatted data to be attached to the Experience Event.
 * _data_ is a dictionary containing additional freeform data to be attached to the Experience Event.

 #### Example